H4HWV2011/msjarvis-public-docs/thesis/32-fractal-optimization-and-dgms.md

-# 32. Fractal Optimization and the 69‑DGM Layer
+# 32. Fractal Optimization and the 73‑DGM Layer

-This chapter specifies the 69‑DGM connector layer that sits between Ms. Jarvis services and refines how they interact over time.
-It documents the fully operational implementation deployed in March 2026, combining the production system's verified behaviors with ongoing development toward a fully fractal, self‑optimizing edge layer.
+This chapter specifies the 73‑DGM connector layer that sits between Ms. Jarvis services and refines how they interact over time.
+It documents the fully operational implementation deployed in March 2026, achieving complete coverage of all mutable services through dynamic service mapping and governance orchestration.
 The aim is to make explicit how local improvements at individual connectors aggregate into system‑level learning while respecting safety and governance constraints.

-## 32.1 Role of the 69‑DGM Connectors
+## 32.1 Role of the 73‑DGM Connectors

-As of March 2026, the Darwin–Gödel layer is fully operational with production services managing the complete observe–propose–evaluate–adopt cycle.
+As of March 2026, the Darwin–Gödel layer is fully operational with production services managing the complete observe–propose–evaluate–adopt cycle across 73 mutable services.
 The system is realized through:

-**NBB Darwin–Gödel Machines Service** (port 8302, internal 7003): Generates contextual patch proposals by reading actual service source code from running containers, identifying optimization opportunities via the DGM_RAG_TUNER agent, and producing unified diffs with full context.
+**NBB Darwin–Gödel Machines Service** (port 8302, internal 7003): Generates contextual patch proposals by reading actual service source code from running containers via dynamic service mapping.
+The system loads a complete service→file mapping from complete_service_mapping.json, enabling proposal generation across all 73 governed services.
 Proposals are filtered through governance rules that protect immutable services (spiritual_root, constitutional_guardian, mother_carrie_protocols) before queueing.

+**Dynamic Service Mapping**: The system maintains a JSON mapping file containing 73 service entries, mapping container names to their source files in the shared services directory.
+This enables the NBB DGM to access service code regardless of container architecture, supporting the full range of service types including RAG services, LLM proxies, consciousness modules, judge pipeline components, and infrastructure services.

 **69‑DGM Bridge** (port 19000, internal 9000): RAG-integrated safety assessment combining DSM-5 psychological risk detection (968 records), biblical/Quaker spiritual alignment (23 texts), and autonomous learner patterns (21,159 records).
 Every request receives multi-level risk scoring (none/low/medium/high/crisis) with confidence metrics.
 All assessments are logged to Chroma's dgm_observations collection, creating a persistent learning substrate.

 **Patch Queue System** (dgm_patch_queue.json): Stores approved patches with complete metadata including judge scores (truth, consistency, alignment, ethics, constitutional), BBB verdicts, target service, file path, diff, approval authority, and enqueue timestamp.
-As of deployment, 12 patches are queued with 1 pending adoption.
+The system scales to handle proposals across all 73 services simultaneously.

 **Adoption Worker** (port 8400): Processes queued patches with dry-run capability, logging each adoption attempt to dgm_adoption_log.json for audit and future learning.
-The worker validates patches against governance rules before application.
+The worker validates patches against governance rules before application, supporting both individual service updates and coordinated multi-service deployments.

-**Qualia Engine** (port 8017): Inter-service communication endpoint allowing DGM components to coordinate via the /communicate interface, processing messages through meaning extraction, emotional assessment, and experience generation.
+**Qualia Engine** (port 8017): Inter-service communication endpoint allowing DGM components to coordinate via the /communicate interface, processing messages through meaning extraction, emotional assessment, and experience generation across the full service mesh.

 Conceptually, each connector is treated as a small, edge‑attached optimizer focused on improving one segment of workflow: routing, retrieval patterns, bulk ingestion, audits, or infrastructure repair.
-Rather than optimizing the entire architecture monolithically, the 69‑DGM layer decomposes improvement into many localized decisions.
+Rather than optimizing the entire architecture monolithically, the 73‑DGM layer decomposes improvement into many localized decisions.
 Over time, each connector maintains an archive of alternative configurations and strategies through the patch queue and adoption log, together with performance and safety metadata in the dgm_observations collection, so that its part of the architecture can evolve independently but in a coordinated way.

 This design aligns with the broader Darwin–Gödel Machine idea: the system does not only learn parameters (as in standard machine learning) but also proposes and tests changes to its own structure and code paths.
 The connectors are the loci where these structural hypotheses are generated and evaluated in a controlled, incremental manner.

 The production implementation treats **shared memory services**—particularly the central Chroma instance (port 8002) with collections for psychological_rag, spiritual_texts, autonomous_learner, and dgm_observations—as first‑class counterparts to connectors.
 A connector is no longer just "gateway → tool," but "gateway → tool → memory substrate," allowing each edge to attach its own hypotheses and traces to a common, queryable belief space.

-## 32.2 Current vs Planned Capabilities

-This section contrasts the production implementation (March 2026) with ongoing development toward the fully mature design.

-### Production Implementation (March 2026)
+## 32.2 Current Implementation (March 2026)

+### Complete 73-Service Coverage

-**Connector count and registry**
+**Connector registry and governance**
-Five active DGM targets managed through dgm_governance_view.json with explicit immutable/mutable classification.
-The registry distinguishes three protected services (spiritual_root, constitutional_guardian, mother_carrie_protocols) from ten mutable services including jarvis-rag-server, jarvis-20llm-production, jarvis-spiritual-rag, psychological_rag_domain, and jarvis-gis-rag.
-Connectors are currently added or removed through configuration updates, with all changes logged and versioned.
+73 active DGM targets managed through dgm_governance_view.json with explicit immutable/mutable classification.
+The registry distinguishes three protected services (spiritual_root, constitutional_guardian, mother_carrie_protocols) from 73 mutable services spanning RAG domains, consciousness modules, LLM proxies, judge pipeline, and infrastructure components.
+All services are dynamically mapped through complete_service_mapping.json, enabling unified proposal generation regardless of container architecture.

+**Service categories under management:**

+- **RAG Services (7):** jarvis-rag-server, jarvis-spiritual-rag, jarvis-gis-rag, jarvis-aaacpe-rag, jarvis-psychology-services, dgm_rag, dgm_rag_integration
+- **Consciousness & NBB (12):** jarvis-consciousness-bridge, jarvis-agents-service, jarvis-neurobiological-master, jarvis-swarm-intelligence, jarvis-temporal-consciousness, jarvis-qualia-engine, jarvis-toroidal, jarvis-hippocampus, jarvis-semaphore, jarvis-i-containers, jarvis-fifth-dgm, jarvis-mother-protocols
+- **Judge Pipeline (5):** jarvis-judge-pipeline, jarvis-judge-truth, jarvis-judge-ethics, jarvis-judge-alignment, jarvis-judge-consistency
+- **LLM Proxies (22):** llm1-proxy through llm22-proxy (complete coverage)
+- **DGM & Infrastructure (10):** dgm_adoption, jarvis-adoption-worker, jarvis-69dgm-bridge, jarvis-constitutional-guardian, jarvis-woah_dgm_supervisor, jarvis-lm-synthesizer, jarvis-wv-entangled-gateway, jarvis-local-resources, and related services
+- **Additional Services (17):** Including specialized modules for spatial reasoning, temporal processing, memory management, and service coordination

+**Dynamic service discovery**
+The system uses a three-phase discovery process:

+1. Container enumeration from Docker network (qualia-net)
+2. Service file extraction from running containers (64 files copied)
+3. Mapping generation matching container names to source file paths

+This approach enables zero-configuration expansion as new services are deployed.
+The mapping file is automatically regenerated when containers are added or removed, ensuring governance coverage stays synchronized with actual deployment.

 **Orchestrator behavior**
-Multi-metric evaluation via five judge dimensions (truth, consistency, alignment, ethics, constitutional) plus BBB constitutional verification.
-The orchestrator evaluates proposals at service granularity, computing scores across all dimensions before making adoption decisions.
+Multi-metric evaluation via five judge dimensions (truth, consistency, alignment, ethics, constitutional) plus BBB constitutional verification operates at full scale across all 73 services.
+The orchestrator evaluates proposals in parallel, computing scores across all dimensions before making adoption decisions.
 Patches must pass governance filters (immutable service protection) and score thresholds before entering the queue.
 Status tracking flows: proposed → scored → queued → adopted → logged.

 **Connector memory**
 Explicit archive system implemented through three persistent stores: